miaklute974/js-express-api/README.md

 ```
 TODO:
     Link shortcut webhooks data to db endpoints (This is complete, just need to change shortcut webhook URL once hosted)
-    Add iteration model to /db/database.js
-    Update /google/google-sheet.js to receive necessary story information and
-    logic to append to googlesheets instead of [1,2,3,4,5]
 ```

 #####